Shengqi-Iris-Zhong/EDUC450B-video-analysis/README.md

 ## FFmpeg

 FFmpeg is a free and open-source software for handling videos.
 It is a cross-platform command line tool.
 Some of its helpful functions are included in [this website](https://www.labnol.org/internet/useful-ffmpeg-commands/28490/).
+[This Youtube video](https://www.youtube.com/watch?v=MPV7JXTWPWI) also did an awesome job explaining its main features.

 ### Installing FFmpeg